HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 Cardiovascular disease takes up a large portion of annual death around the world.
 [WHO announcement](https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death) shows that ischaemic heart disease is the world’s biggest killer in 2016 and one of the most general treatments for ischaemic heart disease is [Percutaneous Coronary Intervention](https://en.wikipedia.org/wiki/Percutaneous_coronary_intervention).
 But **traditional PCI has several shortages** as follows.
-* Huge gap of proficiency and hard to transfer high level skill
+* Huge gap of proficiency and hard to transfer high level skill 수정
 * Exposure to harmful radiation generated from angiography
 * Long time required(about 1 hour)